why get a master's degree in Sociology?

 Students who graduate with an MA in Sociology leave with a strong sociological imagination and practical research skills that will serve them well in PhD programs or careers related to non-profit, government, education, law, or public policy.

-MA graduates have been offered jobs as research analysts, consultants, human resource managers, and program managers.
+MA graduates have been offered jobs as research analysts, consultants, teachers, human resource managers, program managers, and more.

-In the last three years, our MA graduates have enrolled in well-regarded PhD programs at Ohio State University, University of Utah, University of Virginia, and SUNY Binghamton.
+In the past few years, our MA graduates have been accepted into well-regarded PhD programs, including: Florida State University, Ohio State University, University of Utah, University of Virginia, SUNY Binghamton, University of Massachussetts-Amherst, University of Illinois, and many more.

 For more information on our graduate alumni, click here.